 But because of the way diaper pails are designed, they can also reduce the spread of germs.
 “They’re really helpful in keeping a kid’s hands away from the dirty diapers,” says Jana.

 - Double check.
 During diaper changes, a baby’s flailing hands -- and especially feet -- have the unfortunate tendency to land in poop.
-So after he’s changed but before he’s dressed, make sure that baby’s still clean.
+So after they have changed but before they are dressed, make sure that baby’s still clean.

 - Wash off your baby’s hands.
-Whether or not you’ve actually seen your baby touch anything nasty during the diaper change, it’s still a good idea to wash her hands once you’re done.
+Whether or not you’ve actually seen your baby touch anything nasty during the diaper change, it’s still a good idea to wash their hands once you’re done.

 - Wash your own hands right away.
 If you’re not near a sink, you can use alcohol-based gel instead -- just make sure to keep the bottle out of your baby’s reach.